Evil Elmo

 Adam Sandler (born Danny Mark Sandler; c.
-1963), often referred to as Evil Elmo, is an American criminal originally who has gained notoriety since 2012 for harassing bystanders in multiple cities in the United States while dressed as various characters from Sesame Street, such as Elmo and Cookie Monster.
+1963), often referred to as Evil Elmo, is an American former pornographer and criminal who has gained notoriety since 2012 for harassing bystanders in multiple cities in the United States while dressed as various characters from Sesame Street, such as Elmo and Cookie Monster.

 Early life and education

 Sandler was born c.
-1964 as Danny Mark Sandler and is from Ashland, Oregon.
-In 1984 he survived a 40-foot fall from a highway bridge and was found on the ground six hours later without serious injury.
+1963 as Danny Mark Sandler and is from Ashland, Oregon.
+In 1984 he survived a 40 ft fall from a highway bridge and was found on the ground six hours later without serious injury.
 He received an undergraduate degree from the University of Oregon.

 Cambodian web pornography

 On November 7, 1999, Sandler was deported from Cambodia for operating a pornography website called "Welcome to Rape Camp".
 He was referred to by The Cambodia Daily as "Cambodia’s first known Internet pornographer".
 The deportation came after Sandler was arrested in Phnom Penh for alleged violations of human trafficking and pornography laws described in a complaint filed by Mu Sochua, Cambodia's Minister of Women and Veterans' Affairs.
 According to The Cambodia Daily, Sandler said he studied the law carefully and specifically untied performers during certain sexual acts to comply with regulation.

 The website was the subject of an academic paper published in the Journal of Sexual Aggression, with the author noting that viewers were encouraged to "humiliate these Asian sex slaves to your hearts content" and that viewers could pay to have their preferred bondage acts performed on the women.
 Sandler claimed that the women featured on the site were not harmed, but told the Associated Press that it would be a good thing if the site was perceived as encouraging violence against American women, because "I hate those bitches".
 He blamed an ongoing divorce for his misogynistic attitudes.
-As a result of the scandal, he changed his first name to Adam.
+As a result of the scandal, he changed his first name to Adam (sharing a name with American actor Adam Sandler).

+Sandler has stated the goal of the website was to fund an outsourcing company specializing in educational media.